blockspacer/CXXCTP/CODE_STYLE.md

 ## Avoid "using namespace std;" e.t.c

-Use "using" only where its neccesary.
+Use "using" only where its necessary.

 ## Include Units in Names